steve-earley-BP0288928-bpp/BP0288928-PolicyBot/CONTRIBUTING.md

 Copy the file `.env.sample` into `.env`.

+As the `.env` file will hold secrets such as API keys it is gitignored.

 ### PostgreSQL

 The environment variables relating to the PostgeSQL database can be left with their default values: